iraiosub/riboseq-flow/README.md

 - `deduplicated` contains files resulting after deduplication based on genomic or transcriptomic location and UMIs:
     - `*.genome.dedup.sorted.bam` UMI deduplicated alignments to the genome, in BAM format
     - `*.transcriptome.dedup.sorted.bam` UMI deduplicated alignments to the transcriptome in BAM format
-- `riboseq_qc` contains QC plots informing on read and mapping lengths, frame, periodicity, signal around start and stop codons, contaminants content, duplication, fraction of useful reads
+- `riboseq_qc` contains QC plots informing on read and mapping lengths, frame, periodicity, signal around start and stop codons, contaminants content, duplication, fraction of useful (mapped to protein-coding transcripts) reads, proprtion of reads remaining after alignment steps etc and folders containing other QC results.
+    - `*.qc_results.pdf` per-sample QC reports with specialised ribo-seq quality metrics stratified by read length
     - `mapping_length_analysis` contains csv files with number of raw and mapped reads by length:
         - `*.after_premap.csv`
         - `*.before_dedup.csv`
         - `*.after_dedup.csv`
     - `multiqc_tables` contains tsv files with sample summary metrics for multiQC
     - `read_fate` contains sample-specific html files tracking read fate through the pipeline steps, a visualisation that helps understanding useful reads yield and troubleshooting.
     - `pca` contains PCA plots and rlog-normalised count tables.
-Only produced if 4 samples or more are analysed.
+Only produced if 3 samples or more are analysed.
-    - `rust_analysis` contains [`RUST`](https://www.nature.com/articles/ncomms12915) metafootprint analysis, with plots showing the Kullback–Leibler divergence (K–L) profiles stratified by footprint length, using the inferred P-sites.
+    - `rust_analysis` contains [`RUST`](https://www.nature.com/articles/ncomms12915) metafootprint analysis, with plots showing the Kullback–Leibler divergence (K–L) profiles stratified by read length, using the inferred P-sites.
 - `featurecounts` contains gene-level quantification of the UMI deduplicated alignments to the genome
 - `psites` contains P-sites information, codon coverage and CDS coverage tables, and riboWaltz diagnostic plots:
     - `psite_offset.tsv.gz` P-site offsets for each read-length for all samples